 - Creating a traveling Town Hall to be held with local organizations and groups

-All of the data and input collected will be compiled and presented to the City Council and the public at a workshop in early January 2018, the Planning Commission in February, and the City Council for final approval in March.
+All of the data and input collected will be compiled and presented to the City Council and the public at a workshop on January 22, 2018, the Planning Commission in February, and the City Council for final approval in March.
 Residents and community members can provide input at the January City Council Workshop and the February Planning Commission Meeting.

 If you would like your organization to be a part of the traveling Town Hall, please contact Brent Cooper, City of American Canyon's Community Development Director, by calling (707) 647-4335 or emailing firstname.lastname@example.org.